000xuandu/FetchMiniApp/README.md

 ```
 Step 1: yarn
+Step 2: npx pod-install
-Step 2: yarn ios (if you want to run ios),
+Step 3: yarn ios (if you want to run ios),
         yarn android (if you want to run android)
 ```